-Generating equipment with system size larger than 25 kW and non-inverter based systems of 25 kW or less shall be capable of being isolated from the utility system by means of an external, manual, visible, gang-operated, load break disconnecting switch.
+Generating equipment shall be capable of being isolated from the utility system by means of an external, manual, visible, gang-operated, load break disconnecting switch.
 The disconnect switch shall be installed, owned, and maintained by the customer- generator, and located between the generating equipment and its interconnection point with the utility system.